athanadd/CJD-mice/README.md

 2. Alignment and Variants Calling
 3. Strand Correction, Filtering and Differential RNA Editing

-The first two steps are carried out by Bash scripts, while the others are executed entirely in R.
+The first two steps are carried out by Bash scripts, while the other is executed entirely in R.